glisak/Rhetos-wiki/Using-the-Domain-Object-Model.md

 [Action](Action-concept.md) concept in Rhetos represents a custom server-side command that returns no data.

-In LINQPad or in the playground console app, write a code for the Bookstore demo application that **inserts five books**.
+For example, in LINQPad or the playground app, write a code for the Bookstore demo application that **inserts five books**.

 ```C#
 for (int i = 0; i < 5; i++)